Scroll down for yearly and quarterly reports, and for Excel files with up-to-date statistics.

 Discrepancies between the Association’s monthly and quarterly statistics are usually due to the fact that the monthly statistics have a slightly better coverage than the quarterly ones.

-The presentation is broken down into three different categories:
+The presentation is broken down into the following categories[1]:

 Households’ direct savings